First lady delivers lunch to firefighters and families in DC

 The courtesy call came as President Donald Trump has made it clear that he stands with police and other law enforcement amid the nationwide calls for racial justice and changes to policing sparked by the killing of George Floyd by Minneapolis police.

-She echoed her husband’s message — minus his finger-pointing blaming unrest on Democratic city leaders.
+She echoed her husband’s message.

 “The president and I will continue to support our dedicated firefighters, police members, EMS personnel and other critical first responders who put their lives at risk each day in order to keep our neighborhoods safe,” Mrs. Trump said afterward in a written statement.